I recently helped an artist friend move an email address associated with her domain name from one host to another. These are the steps we took.

 Sometimes when you’re moving to a different web hosting provider or domain registrar, you might have to also switch your email hosting.
-Larger businesses usually have systems administrators that help with this sort of thing, but individuals and small businesses often have to tackle it themselves.
+Larger businesses usually have systems administrators or IT teams that help with this sort of thing, but individuals and small businesses often have to tackle it themselves.
 This can be pretty stressful if you’re in the middle of important email conversations since a wrong step can bring your email down.
 It’s possible to do on your own though!

 Manually moving an email address associated with a custom domain name from one host to another basically involves three steps: 1.
 Set up your email address with your new provider; 2.
 Repoint your email-related Domain Name Service (DNS) records; 3.
 Set up your new email address on your devices.

 Further detail on each step below, including the optional fourth step of migrating your emails from your old email hosting to your new email hosting.